Biogen profit beats estimates, raises 2013 forecast

 Sales of the multiple sclerosis drug Avonex jumped 13 percent to $746 million, edging past Wall Street estimates of about $740 million.

-Irish drugmaker Elan ELN.I, which shares sales of the MS drug Tysabri with Biogen, said on Wednesday that sales of that medicine grew 14 percent in the quarter to $456 million.
-That, too, was a bit better than Wall Street estimates of about $447 million.
+Irish drugmaker Elan ELN.I, which shares sales of the MS drug Tysabri with Biogen, said on Wednesday that sales of that medicine rose 14 percent in the quarter to $456 million.
+That too was a bit better than Wall Street estimates of about $447 million.

 Beginning in May, Biogen will get a far higher percentage of Tysabri sales after the company paid Elan $3.25 billion to gain full rights to the lucrative product.
 Under the agreement, Elan will get just 12 percent of global Tysabri sales for the first 12 months, rising to 18 percent after that.

-Biogen shares were up at $213 in premarket trading, from their Wednesday close on Nasdaq of $206.18.
+Biogen Idec shares rose to $213 in pre-market trading from their Wednesday Nasdaq close at $206.18.

 (Reporting by Bill Berkrot and Ransdell Pierson; Editing by Jeff Benkoe and Bernadette Baum)